 No, not in most States.
 The Dental Practice Acts of most States have allowed dentists to be self-regulating in determining what equipment they are qualified to use.
 Laser dentists from around the world have established an organization the Academy of Laser Dentistry to provide laser training and to share technique information.
 The Academy is dedicated to providing certification training for both the dentists and their hygienists.

-In addition to attending other laser training training lectures and demonstrations, Dr. Rosenberg participated in this Two-day 12-hour course that included lectures on Laser Types, Physics and Safety, Laser Applications in Dentistry, an Overview of Dental Lasers available today for dentistry.
-There was also a written examination, a verbal exam on the Odyssey Soft Tissue Laser use and safety, as well as a three-hour hands on practical where we had to demonstrate proficiency in the use of both soft tissue (Diode and NdYAG) and hard tissue (Biolase and Hoya ConBio Erbium) lasers on pig jaws for both soft tissue, tooth (cavity) preparation and bone surgery.
-Both of the doctors passed all of the parts of that program and are now certified in there use.
+In addition to attending other laser training lectures and demonstrations, Dr. Rosenberg participated in this Two-day 12-hour course that included lectures on Laser Types, Physics and Safety, Laser Applications in Dentistry, an Overview of Dental Lasers available today for dentistry.
+There was a written examination, a verbal exam on the Soft and Hard Tissue Laser use and safety.
+The examination also included a three-hour hands-on practical where we had to demonstrate proficiency in the use of both soft tissue (Diode and NdYAG) and hard tissue (Biolase and Hoya ConBio Erbium) lasers on pig jaws for both soft tissue, a tooth (cavity) preparation and bone surgery.
+Dr. Rosenberg passed all of the parts of that program and are now certified in there use.

 Currently, dental hygienists in 33 States are allowed to provide debridement and decontamination therapy using a laser.
 No States allow auxiliary personnel other than hygienists to use a laser.

-What procedures can the Odyssey Diode Laser be used for?
+What procedures can the Diode Laser be used for?

-The Odyssey is a soft-tissue diode laser and can be used for a variety of procedures, including:
+The soft-tissue diode laser can be used for a variety of procedures, including:

 - Gingivectomy, Gingivoplasty, Operculectomy